reside-ic/shiny-dev/README.md

 ## Gotchas

-If your app installs itself as a package, then the `Remotes` field in the `DESCRIPTION` can conflict with other references used in provisioning.
+If your app installs itself as a package, then the `Remotes` field in the `DESCRIPTION` can conflict with other references used in provisioning.  `pkgdepends` really does not like multiple references to the same package (e.g., a package `foo` and also a github request for `user/foo`), and you may need to strip down the provisioning request.
+Most of the time for an application that is based on a package, the package dependencies will get you most of the way there for depenencies.

-If you move an application's source (e.g., tracking a fork) then you must delete the app before provisioning
+If you move an application's source (e.g., tracking a fork) then you must delete the app before provisioning.
+We only configure the remote once, at the *first* time we run `update-src` and then after that we just pull from that location.